TimLeeTY/compPhyEx/ex1/readme.md

 $$\sigma \approx V\left(\frac{\langle f^2 \rangle-\langle f \rangle ^2}{N}\right)^{\sfrac{1}{2}},$$

-which gives an estimate of the error, and the second method involved performing the Monte-Carlo integration 25 times and taking the standard deviation of results for each $N$.
+which gives an estimate of the error, and the second method involved performing the Monte-Carlo integration 25 times and taking the standard deviation of results for each $N$ which is justified as we expect the random numbers sampled to be uncorelated.
 The code for this section is included in §2 of `numint.py`.

 \begin{figure}[H]
 \captionsetup{width=0.8\textwidth}